MFEK/glif/README.md

 Please format the codebase with `cargo fmt` before opening a pull request.

+### More debug output

+It is possible to get even more debug output out of Qglif for figuring out where problems lie.
+To ask Qglif to dump the parsed .glif file on runtime, pass `DEBUG_DUMP_GLYPH=Y`.
+To see every single `winit` event (warning: this will flood your stdout) pass `DEBUG_EVENTS=Y`.

 ### Goals

 Contributions which do not work on at least GNU/Linux and Windows will be rejected; we want to be able to build Qglif on as many platforms as possible.
-Both Skia and Dear ImGui are cross-platform and should work everywhere OpenGL works.
+Both Skia and Dear ImGui are cross-platform; we use Vulkan and not OpenGL so we are future-proof even on OS X.

 ## License